WildCodeSchool/mc-rest-api-in-15-minutes/README.md

 ## Setup

 Follow the instructions in the service and client READMEs.
-Start the REST service first to be able to access the application with the REST client.
+Start the REST Service first to be able to access the application with the REST Client.